 Light Tablets supposedly did not perish and did not weather.
-Their atomic structure was forever fixed, violating the material laws of D’Olex.
-This made them precious; precious enough that Traders were looking for them.
-Tallen knew that traders would do anything in search of wealth and power, however idiotic.
-Even chase things that did not exist.
+This made them precious, precious enough that traders were looking for them.
+Tallen concluded that traders would do anything in search of wealth, however idiotic.

-He flapped his rags, dusting the air and coughing upon the cloud he had created.
-Slowly the dust began to settle in wisping.
+He flapped his rags, dusting the air and coughing upon the cloud he’d created.

-There was light reflecting onto his sleeve.
-The glow grew stronger and appeared to be coming from the pit.
-Warm air rose from the depths, damp and earthy.
-The ground seemed to moan far far alow.
+Light reflected onto his vest, the glow of which grew stronger and appeared to be coming from the pit.
+Warm air rose as the ground seemingly moaned far, far, below.
 Tallen quickly got to his feet and stepped back.

 The wind whistled beyond.

-He was not going to wait around to hear the mirth of the pranksters.
+He wasn’t going to wait around to hear the mirth of the pranksters.
+His fellow colonists were cruel, to be sure.
 They seemed invisible and everywhere.
 Tallen dropped his cleaning rag.
-It floated softly down to meet the dirt; much like his pride.
-‘Follow me’, cried the craven to his shadow, as Tallen the Meek turned and fled for the passageway.
+It floated softly down to meet the dirt, much like his pride.

 Blinded, Tallen tried to flee.
 Too late.
 A tremor shot through the stone.
 The ground quaked.
 The noise went barreling into Tallen’s ear canals.
 The rumble shook the entire tomb, dislodging his feet.
 Before Tallen knew it he was falling.
 Falling.
 Falling into the pit of bodies.
 He screamed as he fell like a white stick into the black abyss.